 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company currently settles its financial obligations out of cash.
 The ability to do this relies on the Company raising equity financing in a timely manner and by maintaining sufficient cash in excess of anticipated needs.
-The Company's financial obligations are limited to accounts payable and accrued liabilities, all of which have contractual maturities of less than a year.
+The Company's financial obligations are limited to accounts payable and accrued liabilities and income taxes payable, all of which have contractual maturities of less than a year.
+The Company is not exposed to liquidity risk